 What is the Delaware Coalition for Smart Justice?

-The Delaware Coalition for Smart Justice is a statewide group of organizations and individuals who advocate for a criminal justice system that fosters public safety by reducing mass incarceration, recidivism and racial disparities.
-We use public education, community organizing and grass roots advocacy to challenge the system and create change that will have a significant impact on individuals, families and communities.
+The Coalition for Smart Justice is a statewide group of organizations and individuals who advocate for a criminal justice system that fosters public safety by reducing mass incarceration, recidivism and racial disparities.
+Through legislative reform, public education, community organizing and grass roots advocacy the Coalition challenges policy makers to create change that will have a significant positive impact on individuals, families and communities.

 We have two main goals: cut the prison population in half and reduce racial disparities in Delaware’s criminal justice system.